Efrat Arbel

 Profile

-Efrat Arbel publishes and teaches in refugee law, prison law, constitutional law, and tort law.
+Efrat Arbel is an Associate Professor at the University of British Columbia Allard School of Law.
 Her research examines how legal rights are negotiated and defined in liminal legal spaces like the border, the detention center, and the prison.
+She has published widely in these fields.

-Prior to joining the Allard School of Law, Dr. Arbel completed her masters and doctoral studies at Harvard Law School, where she received numerous fellowships and awards, was Canada Research Fellow with the Weatherhead Centre for International Affairs, and worked as a researcher with the Harvard Immigration and Refugee Law Clinic.
-She held a postdoctoral appointment at the University of British Columbia between 2012-2014, with visiting appointments at the Oxford Center for Criminology (2013) and the European University Institute (2014).
+Prior to joining the Allard School of Law, Dr. Arbel completed her masters studies and doctoral degree at Harvard Law School, where she was Canada Research Fellow with the Weatherhead Centre for International Affairs and a researcher with the Harvard Immigration and Refugee Law Clinic.
+She then held a postdoctoral appointment at the University of British Columbia, with visiting appointments at the Oxford Center for Criminology and the European University Institute.

 Dr. Arbel serves on the Executive Committee of UBC’s Centre for Migration Studies and is a member of the International Editorial Board of Oxford University’s Border Criminologies.